ga-wdi-boston/ember-object/README.md

 ### Lab: Ember Objects and Classes

-Inside this repo, run `ember serve --proxy` to launch your app; then, load up `localhost:4200` in your browser, and open up the inspector to the Console.
+Inside this repo, run `ember serve` to launch your app; then, load up `localhost:7165` in your browser, and open up the inspector to the Console.
 Write a script that will create a new Ember Class called 'Pet', with properties `name` and `age` and methods `eat` and `sleep` (which return, respectively, 'nom nom nom' and 'zzz').